tsandstr/bender/README.md

 Clone the project locally.
 Install Leiningen.

-Edit the `./deploy` script and change `robot` to be your robot's network name.
+Edit the `./deploy` script and change `team` to be your team number.

 ### Build and Deploy